NorESMhub/NorESM/doc/configurations/experiment_environment.rst

   #define AEROCOM

 to preprocessorDefinitions.h in SourceMods/src.cam/, gives 149 additionally variables (+ ca. 13% CPU-time)

-For a detailed description of additional aerosol output, please see :ref:`aerosol`
+For a detailed description of additional aerosol output, please see :ref:`output/aerosol_output`

+Code modifications
+^^^^^^^^^^^^^^^^^^^
+If you want to make more subtantial changes to the codes than what is possible by the use of user_nl_<component>, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.<component> folder in the case directory, then make the modifications needed before building the model.
+Make sure that you use the source code from the same commit as you used to create the case (for commit details see README.case in the case folder). **Do not change the source code in the <noresm-base> folder!**

 Run and archiving time environment